Parameters

 • Special task parameters control how a test case runs.
 You set them and Tosca Cloud acts on them in the background.
 For example, define the default browser, set a wait time, or configure the decimal character format.
 You don't need to reference them in test steps.
 For a full list of special task parameters and their values, check out Supported parameters.

-• Custom parameters let you define a value once and reuse it in multiple steps in your test case.
-For example, if you need to enter the same 20-digit code in several places, create one parameter and reference it everywhere.
-Check out Parameter values.
+• Custom parameters define a value once that you reuse in multiple test steps.
+For example, if you need to enter the same 20-digit code in several places, create one parameter and reference it everywhere. check out Parameter values.

 Parameter levels

-Set parameters at four levels.
+Set parameters at the following levels.
 Each level inherits the values from the level above and can override them.
 Set your defaults at the tenant level.
-Override only what needs to be different for a specific workspace, playlist, or test case.
+Override only what needs to be different for a specific workspace, test case, or playlist, or for a folder or test case in a playlist.

 Level